Pannariaceae

 The Pannariaceae are a family of lichens in the order Peltigerales (suborder Collematineae).
 Species from this family have a widespread distribution, but are especially prevalent in southern temperate regions.

 Genera

-According to a recent (2020) estimate, the family contains 27 genera and about 360 species.
+According to a 2020 estimate, the family contains 27 genera and about 360 species.
 The following list indicates the genus name, the taxonomic authority, year of publication, and the number of species: